 That’s one section of one subpoint of Rule 5.09.
 There are 14 more points under 5.09(a).
 There’s also a 5.09(b), 5.09(c), 5.09(d), and 5.09(e).
 And it goes on and on like this for hundreds of pages.

 Soccer’s rulebook is nothing like this.
 What are the rules for added time?
 The referee adds some time.
 You know, however much they think is appropriate.
 What are the rules for throw-ins?
 They should take place roughly where the ball went out, more or less.
 Except when they don’t and it’s not worth arguing.
+Is it a foul to clatter a player after the ball has been kicked?
+Yes, of course it is (but let's all pretend to forget that if the foul was inside the box and would generate a penalty).
 And on and on.

 If VAR is here to stay, the rules are going to need a significant overhaul